How ultra-successful CEOs, athletes, and entrepreneurs avoid mental traps for unparalleled success

 What separates conscious, unstoppable leaders from the rest of the pack is that they’re able to recognize their cognitive blindspots and untie those mental tethers for unrivaled success.

-Here are five of the most-common detrimental mental approaches that you can shed for greater success:
+Here are four of the most-common detrimental mental approaches that you can shed for greater success:

-Children are naturally curious, and willing to explore anything with open eyes.
-As adults, our mental blinders deprive us from that sense of wonder; creating a myopic vision focused on the next KPI or metric.
+Children are naturally curious and willing to explore anything with open eyes.
+As adults, our mental blinders deprive us of that sense of wonder; creating a myopic vision focused on the next KPI or metric.
 But as Yvon Chouinard, founder of Patagonia, once said, “Uncurious people do not lead examined lives; they cannot see causes that lie deeper than the surface.”

 Solution: You don’t necessarily have to go on a swing set or build a Lego fort.
 Just setting aside your phone for a few minutes and opening your mind up to exploration and “playtime” – whether that’s drawing or jotting down a blog – can allow you to see the world through new eyes.